Maury Chaykin: Career

 Chaykin portrayed the colorful bookie Frank Perlin opposite Philip Seymour Hoffman's compulsive gambler Dan Mahowny in Owning Mahowny, a film that critic Roger Ebert named as one of the ten best of 2003.
 In 2006, Chaykin appeared in an episode of the Ken Finkleman miniseries At the Hotel and received a Gemini Award for best performance by an actor in a guest role.
-He had a semi-recurring role in the HBO series Entourage, as volatile movie producer Harvey Weingard, an inspiration of the soon-to-be disgraced producer Harvey Weinstein.
+He had a semi-recurring role in the HBO series Entourage, as volatile movie producer Harvey Weingard, an imitation of the soon-to-be disgraced producer Harvey Weinstein.
 He also appeared as Stan Deane, father of Kevin Zegers' character Woody Deane, in the 2006 romantic comedy It's a Boy Girl Thing.

 Chaykin starred as Sam Blecher, the owner of a family-run driving school in Winnipeg, in the first two seasons (2008–2010) of the Canadian comedy-drama television series Less Than Kind.
 The series received the 2010 Gemini Award for Best Comedy Program or Series.

 "Sam is an out-of-control, good-hearted, big-hearted person who just can't quite get it right with his family," Chaykin told Q radio interviewer Jian Ghomeshi in April 2010.
 "He's full of love but he can't express it.
 But what he does express is anxiety, desperation, and the need to dominate, which is kind of pathetic."
 Asked whether he liked the character, Chaykin replied, "I love him.
 I do, I really do, and it's the same kind of love that a person has for family — where you see their foibles but at the same time you embrace them because they are a part of you.
 And Sam certainly is a part of me."

 In 2011, Chaykin posthumously received the ACTRA Toronto Award for Outstanding Performance — Male for his performance as Sam Blecher in Less Than Kind.
 He had been nominated for the award in 2003, for his portrayal of Nero Wolfe.